forestgrape/coronavirus/index.md

 ## Note
 * If the page is not shown correctly or either GitHub Preview or Markdown is prefered, read on https://github.com/forestgrape/coronavirus/blob/master/index.md
 * This is work in progress, so mistakes of any form are likely.
+* The page started out with the proposal for the Dry Form Transmission.
+Because more content have been added since, the page will soon be split up into different topics.
 * These are <strong>hypothesis</strong> and <strong>research ideas</strong> but <strong>not</strong> double checked facts.
 They are put here as ideas to be checked and evaluated.
-Pointing out mistakes and feedback are welcome.
+Pointing out mistakes and feedback are <strong>welcome</strong>.
 <!-- * The page is soon going to be split up into different topics. -->

 <p id=content>-----</p> <!-- workaround to set ids, since github preview keeps cases and github pages converts to all lower case.
 For the same reason, some titles are all lower case since the auto-generated ids are used. -->